systemd/mkosi/mkosi.md

 : When used with the `ssh` verb, `mkosi` will attempt to retry the SSH connection up to given timeout (in seconds) in case it fails.
-This option is useful mainly in scripted environments where the `qemu` and `ssh` verbs are used in a quick succession and the veth device might not get enough time to configure itself.
+This option is useful mainly in scripted environments where the `qemu` and `ssh` verbs are used in a quick succession and the virtual device might not get enough time to configure itself.

 ### Commandline-only Options